adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 We can see the relationship (a Many:Many relationship) at the end of the `modelBuilder` within the DbContext.
 The 1:Many and 1:1 relationships are handled within the models themselves, per the normal Entity Framework methods.
-Thus far, this is pure Entity Framework - we have defined the structure of the database.
+This is pure Entity Framework thus far - we have defined the structure of the database.

-Moving on to the data that the client expects, we need to define the Data Transfer Objects (DTOs) for these elements:
+To translate this into a mobile client, we need to define Data Transfer Objects.
+These don't have to be the same shape as the models that Entity Framework is using.
+For example:

 ```csharp
 public class CustomerDTO